sahinyusuf/RestServer/README.md

 }
 ```

 Let’s walk through the above `TestController` class to talk about the features demonstrated.
 First we’ll look at the `test` method.
-You’ll notice there is a new kind of doc-comment tag in the docblock. `@url` maps a URL to the method below it and is in the form:

 `@url <REQUEST_METHOD> <URL>`